eisenbeisr/CSC466-OffensiveSecurityResearch/README.md

 - `Kali Linux VM` a VM configured with pre-installed offensive security tools, also the attacking VM in this project
 - `Nmap` a network mapping Linux tool used to scan IP addresses and ports on a network
 - `Metasploit Framework` a penetration testing Linux tool used for identifying and exploiting vulnerabilities on a system
+- `Python3` a general-purpose, high-level, object-oriented programming language used for scripting and software engineering
+- `PowerShell` a Windows-based system administration command-line tool used for task automation

 ---

 # Phase 1 Objectives